Hamzezi/FBD-Project/README.md

 - `eda.ipynb`: An exploratory data analysis notebook which provides initial insights into the dataset and its characteristics.
 - `trade_impact.ipynb`: The main Jupyter notebook that runs the analysis and generates the key plots illustrating the project's findings.
+- `FBDProject_Report.pdf`: The report of our findings, including the main plots and analysis.
 - `utils/`: A directory containing utility scripts that support data loading, preprocessing, and processing.
 - `plots/`: A directory containing our main plots.